-Prescription omeprazole comes as a delayed-release capsule, and packets of delayed-release (long-acting) granules for suspension (to be mixed with liquid) to take by mouth.
+Prescription omeprazole comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule, and packets of delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) granules for suspension (to be mixed with liquid) to take by mouth.
 Nonprescription (over-the-counter) omeprazole comes as a delayed-release capsule or tablet to take by mouth.
 The delayed-release capsules and the granules should be taken at least 1 hour before a meal.
 They are usually taken once a day before a meal but may be taken twice a day when used with other medications to eliminate H. pylori, or up to three times a day when used to treat conditions in which the stomach produces too much acid.
 The nonprescription delayed-release tablets or capsules are usually taken once a day in the morning at least 1 hour before eating for 14 days in a row.
 Additional 14-day treatments may be repeated once every 4 months if needed.
 To help you remember to take omeprazole, take it at around the same time(s) every day.
 Follow the directions on your prescription label or the package label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take omeprazole exactly as directed.
 Do not take more or less of it or take it more often or for a longer period of time than prescribed by your doctor or stated on the package.
 Tell your doctor if you have taken nonprescription omeprazole for a longer period of time than stated on the package.

 If you are taking the delayed-release tablets, swallow them whole with a full glass of water.
 Do not split, chew, or crush them or crush and mix them into food.